 The piece is a triumph of craftsmanship, incorporating a wide range of materials, including agate, lapis lazuli, Sicilian red and green jasper, chalcedony, amethyst quartz and other superb hardstones.

 It takes its name from Somerset’s home, Badminton House, where the 12ft 7in cabinet stood for over 25 years.
 Following the death of the tenth Duke in 1984, the cabinet made its way into the public domain when it was sold at auction.

 When it returned to auction in 2004, it broke its own record price and sold for $36,662,106 to Dr Johan Kraeftner, Director of the Lichtenstein Museum in Vienna…definitely one of the most expensive item in the world at the time.

 9) Jimson Weed/White Flower No. 1 by Georgia O’Keeffe

 Best known for her signature style and subject of magnified flowers, this particular canvas is unusually large for O’Keeffe.
-Born in 1887, O’Keeffe is recognised today as the mother of American modernism for her work.
+Born in 1887, O’Keeffe is recognized today as the mother of American modernism for her work.